ivanperez-keera/haskanoid/README.md

 ## Limitations

 The game expects to find sources in ```data/```, inside the current working directory.
-Data files are not copied over when the game is installed.
+(That's true even though data files are copied over when the game is installed.)

 (If it bugs you too much, change the code to use the appropriate
 ```haskanoid_Paths``` functions when resources are loaded.)